aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-topology.md

     mlag_peer_l3_vlan: < 0-4094 | false | default -> 4093 >

     # IP address pool used for MLAG underlay L3 peering | *Required when MLAG leafs present in topology.
     # IP is derived from the node id.
-Assign a subnet that can accomodate at least the total number of l3leafs*2.
+Assign a subnet that can accomodate at least the total number of MLAG devices*2.
     mlag_peer_l3_ipv4_pool: < IPv4_network/Mask >

     # MLAG Peer Link (control link) SVI interface id.